-If you’re looking to buy your first car, there are many benefits to buying a used car.
+If you’re a new driver and looking to buy your first car, there are many benefits to buying a used car.
 It can save you money in more ways than one.
 The upfront cost of buying a second-hand car will always be lower than the upfront cost of buying a brand new car.
 The running costs can be lower too: Choose a car registered before 1 April 2017 and, if it emits less than 100g/km CO2, you won’t pay any car tax.

 But you should take care when buying a used car.
 If you want to avoid some potentially serious problems further down the line, there are certain red flags you should look out for when choosing your car.